JackySo-MYOB/code-challenge-3/sub-tasks-1.md

 1. Create a simple application which has a single “/version” endpoint.

+### Solution

+Use javascript to come up a simple web application to output json data
+* Applications Version
+* Last Commit SHA
+* Description

+Use version in package.json to do versioning in application and docker image TAG

 ### Operations and files used in this section

 ```diff